Shravani210/PRODIGY_DS_01/README.md

 ## 📌 About the Project

 This project reflects my ability to turn raw data into clear, concise, and visually compelling insights using Power BI.
-It was developed as part of a real-world internship experience, aimed at enhancing practical skills in data analysis and visualization.
+It was developed as part of a real-world  experience, aimed at enhancing practical skills in data analysis and visualization.